 For a list of COVID-19 testing providers in Snohomish County see this table on the Snohomish Health District website.

 Based on our current understanding of this disease, symptoms may appear 2 to 14 days after exposure, and people are believed to be contagious up to two days before they become ill.
 Someone who is infected is most likely to spread the illness when they are actively coughing or sneezing.

 It is possible for people to spread the illness when they have mild symptoms or no symptoms.
 It is also possible that an undetected case who self-isolates because they were exposed or are not feeling well could be contagious after their symptoms go away.

-The first vaccine to protect against COVID-19 was approved for use in the U.S. in December 2020.
+Yes.
+The first vaccine to protect against COVID-19 was authorized for use in the U.S. in December 2020.
+There are now multiple vaccines available.
 Information about COVID vaccination is available and updated frequently at www.snohd.org/covidvaccine.

 If you feel sick with any COVID-19 symptoms (see Question 3 above), immediately self-isolate.
 Stay home and away from others.
 Call your health care provider before going to get care and tell them about your symptoms as well as any recent travel or contact with someone who has COVID-19.
 They can provide you instructions for seeking care so that you do not expose others.

 Even if you are vaccinated, you should get tested if you become ill with COVID symptoms.
 While rare, it is possible for vaccinated individuals to test positive for COVID-19.
 These are called “breakthrough” cases and you should follow the same advice as unvaccinated people who test positive.
 Find more info on what to do if you test positive here.